andrea-ballatore/facebook-city/README.md

 The main dataset is `data/facebook_city_data/facebook_city_data_groups.tsv`, a table containing place-based Facebook groups in Greater London, collected between 2020 and 2022.
+The data is also available in Excel format.
 This dataset was collected through web scraping from Google and manual searches on Facebook.

 ## Code